AllanChain/logseq-live-math/README.md

 If you want to change the default style, go to the settings page and switch `preferDisplay`.

 If you need to switch temporarily, you can click on the title of the popup to switch between `Inline Math` and `Display Math`.
 There is also a keyboard shortcut <kbd>Ctrl</kbd> + <kbd>$</kbd> (e.g. with US layout, it's <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>4</kbd>) which does the same job.

+Besides, there is `smartFormat` option, which will choose prefered style according to the context.
+You can disable it if you don't like it.